MarkymarkandFunkybunch/Hugo_Elizh/content/posts/Should investors trade stocks ahead of index rebalancing or Wait.md

 Overall speaking,  our recommendation is shorting those stocks at the day 1 when stocks are effectively added to index and then close on day 4 ,at that time research recommends that artificial pressure goes away and shares normally decline bit.

+###### (Please note: This article is general in nature.
+It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, your personal circumstances or risk profile.) #####